Fourier Transform Infrared Spectroscopy (FTIR) Analysis Laboratory

 During FTIR analysis, the sample is placed in the sample compartment and the infrared radiation is directed towards it.
 The sample absorbs some of the infrared radiation, and the remaining radiation is directed towards the detector.
 The interferometer splits the remaining radiation into two beams, and the detector measures the intensity of the recombined beam.

-The implementation of FTIR spectroscopy can vary depending on the specific requirements of the analysis and the nature of the sample.
+The implementation of Fourier Transform Infrared Spectroscopy Analysis can vary depending on the specific requirements of the analysis and the nature of the sample.
 Specialized accessories such as ATR or RAS cells, gas cells, or transmission cells may be used to optimize the measurement conditions and obtain the desired data.

 Principles of Fourier Transform Infrared Spectroscopy (FTIR)

 Fourier Transform Infrared Spectroscopy (FTIR) analysis is based on the principle that molecules absorb specific frequencies of infrared radiation corresponding to the vibrational modes of the molecular bonds.
 When infrared radiation is directed towards a sample, the molecules in the sample absorb some of the radiation, causing the bond to vibrate.
 The energy absorbed corresponds to the frequency of the bond vibration, which is characteristic of the molecular structure and composition of the sample.

 The FTIR spectrometer uses an interferometer to measure the absorption of infrared radiation by the sample.
 The interferometer splits the incoming infrared radiation into two beams, which are then reflected back and recombined to produce an interferogram.
 The interferogram is a complex signal that contains information about the absorption of different frequencies of infrared radiation by the sample.